XYPB/CLEFT/README.md

 We provide the data split for the Chexpert dataset [here](https://drive.google.com/file/d/11pzNo-dRJKgp_lAVhW-AadHAX4jGI8kr/view?usp=sharing).
 We use the same data split for the RSNA dataset.

-Note that we cannot share the data split for the EMBED dataset publicly as the access to this dataset needs approval.
-Please contact the [author](yuexi.du@yale.edu) once you have the access to the EMBED dataset, we will share the data split with you.
+Note that we cannot share the data split for the EMBED dataset publicly as access to this dataset needs approval.
+Please contact the author once you have access to the EMBED dataset, and we will share the data split with you.

 ### Reproduce the experiment results:

-We use `wandb` to log our experiment results, so you may want to configure your wandb first before reproduce the results.
+We use `wandb` to log our experiment results, so you may want to configure your `wandb` first before reproducing the results.

 To reproduce the results in the paper, you may follow the steps below: